-65. Hazards and Hazardous Materials (Less than Significant with Mitigation) - A Phase I Environmental Site Assessment was prepared by Cornerstone Earth Group, dated December 13, 2013.
+65. Hazards and Hazardous Materials (No Impact) - A Phase I Environmental Site Assessment was prepared by AEI Consultants, dated December 26, 2014.
 The study is available for review at the City of Sunnyvale's Community Development Department, Monday through Friday between 8 a.m. and 5 p.m.
 The study found no indications of underground or aboveground storage tanks, no indications of significant releases of hazardous materials, and no indications of significant petroleum.
-However, chemical use was observed on-site which consisted of small pesticides, herbicides and fertilizers.
-The pesticides, herbicides, and fertilizers were observed within the nursery building, where they were stored for consumer resale.
-As part of the project, the below grade garage would need to be excavated and the soils reused or disposed of off-site.
-The soil companies or landfills would require soil data before acceptance.
-Therefore, soil samples would need to be taken and evaluated prior to excavation.
-If contaminated soils are discovered, the applicant must ensure that the contractor employs engineering and BMP's to minimize human exposure.
+Therefore, no impacts are anticipated.